RobertApikyan/LifecycleMvp/README.md

 ```

 ###### Step 3.
 Receive presenter instance in ColorActivity
-Here we receiving presenter instance by calling ```LifecycleMvp.from(this, ::ColorPresenter)``` where "this" is ColorView implementation, ::ColorPresenter is Presneter's factory lambda.
+Here we receiving presenter instance by calling ```LifecycleMvp.from(this, ::ColorPresenter)``` where "this" is ColorView implementation, ::ColorPresenter is Presenter's factory lambda.
 ```kotlin
 ...
 override fun onCreate(savedInstanceState: Bundle?) {